Postfeminism, Pornography, and Sexual Proficiency

 Prostate cancer (PC) is the second most common cancer diagnosed in men in Canada (Canadian Cancer Society, 2012).
 Furthermore, PC is increasingly referred to as a couple’s disease.
 The most common treatments for PC are associated with subsequent changes in erectile functioning and incontinence (Robinson, Moritz & Fung, 2002; Mulhall et al., 2010) and couples struggle to renegotiate sexual intimacy in the face of these treatment side effects (De Sousa, Sonavane & Mehta, 2012).
 Penile rehabilitation first emerged in the late 1990s to target PC-related erectile dysfunction in men.
 Broadly speaking, this intervention involves biomedical interventions aimed at resolving erectile dysfunction.
 While there is a lack of expert consensus on key questions related to penile rehabilitation (e.g., Mulhall et al., 2013), it is undergoing rapid dissemination across North America and fast becoming a medical imperative within prostate cancer care (Teloken et al. 2009).
 This project examines the rapid dissemination of penile rehabilitation programs, as well as explores the experiences of men and women as they navigate prostate cancer and penile rehabilitation, with an emphasis on gender and sexuality.
 Key questions include: How is penile rehabilitation positioned and legitimized?
 What messages about (successful) gender, (normal) sexuality and (healthy) relationships are being conveyed through patient materials?
 How do men and women make sense of changes in sexuality and sexual intimacy in their relationship?
 In what ways do the changes in sexual function and sexual routines impact their sexual desire, sexual satisfaction and sense of masculinity/femininity?
 And in what ways do their reactions to and experiences with sexual changes reflect and magnify larger social discourses about sexuality, gender and intimate relationships?

 Brown-Bowers, A., Leedham, U., Gurevich, M. (2016, October).
 Post-prostate cancer penile rehabilitation: Medical promises and betrayals.
-Paper accepted for presentation at the New View Capstone Conference, Bloomington, Indiana.
+Paper presented at the New View Capstone Conference, Bloomington, Indiana.

 Brown-Bowers, A. & Leedham, U. (2015, August).
 Potent messenger: Penile rehabilitation patient materials and (normal) sexuality, (natural) gender and (healthy) relationships.
 In M. Gurevich (Chair), Responsible neoliberal and postfeminist sexual subjects: Embodied practices and identities.
 Paper presented at the American Psychological Association’s Annual Convention, Toronto, Canada.